Everything You Need to Know About the Short-Haired Australian Shepherd

 Is There Such a Thing As a Short-Haired Australian Shepherd?

-Their short fur is most probably because of their genetics.
-The Aussie is a big, energetic dog breed that descends from a long line of European herding dogs, notably Collies and Border Collies.
+The Aussie is a big, energetic dog breed that descends from a long line of European herding dogs, including Collie, Border Collie, and English Shepherd.

 How Rare Are Short-Haired Aussies?